ulamaca/DRLND_P2_Continuous_Control/Report.md

 This technique enhances data efficiency greatly by creating off-policy learning (improving a policy other than the trajectory generating one) alike capability for PG algorithm.

 ### **Implementation**
-My implementation is based on the idea of Algorithm 1 in John Schulman et al's 2017 paper: [Algorithm 1][image2]
+My implementation is based on the idea of Algorithm 1 in John Schulman et al's 2017 paper: ![Algorithm 1][image2]

-where policy ($\pi$) is a Gaussian whose mean and variance are tuneable (the mean $\mu$ is represented by a multi-layer fully perceptron whereas the variance is parametrized seperately by another independent set of variables).
+where policy is a Gaussian whose mean and variance are tuneable (the mean $\mu$ is represented by a multi-layer fully perceptron whereas the variance is parametrized seperately by another independent set of variables).
 The value function is constructed by a NN sharing the main body with the policy and the output a 1-d state value.
 The advantage is estimated through generalized value estimation (GAE) and it is standardized over trajectories.